fdietze/website/improving-the-hacker-news-ranking-algorithm.md

 # Improving the Hacker News ranking algorithm

-As we see it, the goal of Hacker News is to find the highest quality submissions (according to its community) and show them on the frontpage.
+In our opinion, the goal of Hacker News is to find the highest quality submissions (according to its community) and show them on the frontpage.
 While the current ranking algorithm seems to meet this requirement at first glance, we identified two inherent flaws that make it perform worse than it could.

 1. If a submission lands on the front-page, the number of upvotes it receives does not correlate with it's quality.
 Independent of submission time, weekday or clickbait titles.
 2. There are false negatives.
 Some high quality submissions do not receive any upvotes, because they are overlooked on the fast-moving 'new'-page.

-Let's look at these in detail and try to confirm them with data and some systems thinking tools.
+Let's look at these two issues in detail and try to confirm them with data and some systems thinking tools.
 [All HN submissions are available on BigQuery]((https://console.cloud.google.com/marketplace/product/y-combinator/hacker-news)), which we access via this [kaggle notebook](https://www.kaggle.com/felixdietze/hacker-news-score-analysis).
 We also provide the sql queries for reproduction and further exploration.

-## Number of upvotes do not correlate wtih quality
+## Number of upvotes does not correlate with quality

-We don't have a good definition for quality, except that users upvote submissions, they think are of high quality.
+We don't have a good definition for quality, except that users upvote submissions, which, they think, are of high quality.
 But even high quality submissions get an inconsistent amount of upvotes.
 We have some data to back up this claim.
 Since HN allows urls to be submitted multiple times, we can look at how many upvotes every submission of the same url received.
 Note, that submissions need at least two upvotes on the new-page to appear on the frontpage (SOURCE) and every submission starts with 1 point (submitters upvote, called `score` in the dataset).
 Let's look at urls which have been submitted at least four times with the same title during 30 days where every submission got enough votes to show up on the frontpage:

 ```sql